geographika/getting-started-with-mapserver/workshop/content/docs/conclusion.md

 # Conclusion

-We hope you enjoyed this workshop, and become members of the MapServer community!
+We hope you enjoyed this workshop, and go on to become members of the MapServer community!

 ## Next Steps